okxlabs/docs/docs/contracts/DEX-Router-Aptos-V1/guides.md

-# DEX-Router-Aptos Implementation Guides
+# DEX-Router-Aptos-V1 Implementation Guides

 ## Getting Started

-These guides will help you implement **production-ready** token swapping functionality using the DEX-Router-Aptos system.
+These guides will help you implement **production-ready** token swapping functionality using the DEX-Router-Aptos-V1 system.
 Each guide is designed to be completed within 10 minutes and provides complete, working Move contracts based on real implementation examples.

 **💡 Production-Ready Examples**: All code examples in these guides are derived from actual working Move contracts and are available in our source repository for easy reference and implementation.

-**📋 Four Complete Guides**: We provide comprehensive guides covering all major integration patterns:
+**📋 Five Complete Guides**: We provide comprehensive guides covering all major swap types:
-- **Guide 1**: Basic Single-Hop Swap Integration (`aggregator.move`)
+- **Guide 1**: Simple Token Swap with Multi-Protocol Support (`aggregator.move`)
 - **Guide 2**: Multi-Hop Cross-Protocol Routing (`router.move`)
 - **Guide 3**: Fungible Asset (FA) Support (`cellana_adapter.move`, `hyperion_adapter.move`)
 - **Guide 4**: Event Monitoring & Analytics (`OrderRecord` events)
+- **Guide 5**: TypeScript Integration & Testing (Test suite integration)

 **🔧 What's Different**: Unlike simplified tutorial examples, these guides show you the complete implementation including proper parameter encoding, asset format handling, resource account management, and production-grade error handling.

 ## Prerequisites

 - Basic understanding of Move and Aptos smart contracts
-- Access to deployed DEX-Router-Aptos contracts
+- Access to a deployed DEX-Router contract
-- Aptos CLI installed and configured
+- Node.js and npm installed
-- Move development environment
+- Aptos CLI development environment

 ## Guide 1: Simple Token Swap with Multi-Protocol Support

 ### Introduction
-This guide demonstrates how to execute a production-ready token swap using the DEX-Router-Aptos with advanced features including multi-protocol routing, proper parameter encoding, and comprehensive error handling.
+This guide demonstrates how to execute a production-ready token swap using the DEX-Router with advanced features including multi-protocol routing, proper parameter encoding, and adapter-based routing.
 You'll learn to build a complete Move script that can handle real-world DEX aggregation with flexible protocol selection.

 ### What You'll Build
 A comprehensive swap script that exchanges tokens with configurable protocol selection, asset format handling, and production-grade parameter validation.